manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 <!-- end -->

 <!-- example backup2 -->
-If you want to select specific tables to back up, you can use the `--tables` flag followed by a comma-separated list of tables, e.g. `--tables=tbl1,tbl2`.
-This will only back up the specified tables and skip all others.
+To back up specific tables only, use the `--tables` flag followed by a comma-separated list of tables, for example `--tables=tbl1,tbl2`.
+This will only backup the specified tables and ignore the rest.

 <!-- request Example -->
 ```bash